-'Father, hadn't I better go back to the men we left in charge of the toboggans, and tell them to come along?' he suggested.
+"Father, hadn't I better go back to the men we left in charge of the toboggans and tell them to come along?" he suggested.

-'A capital idea, my lad,' said the factor; 'if you don't mind going through the woods alone.'
+"A capital idea, my lad," said the factor, "if you don't mind going through the woods alone."

-'Of course I don't,' replied Archie, with a superior smile.
-'There's nothing in these woods to harm me.
-So come along, Edaiye; off we go.'
-And away he went, stepping swiftly over the snowdrifts, until he vanished behind a ridge.
+"Of course I don't," replied Archie with a superior smile.
+"There's nothing in those woods to harm me.
+So come along, Edaiye, off we go;" and away he went, slipping swiftly over the snowdrifts until he vanished behind a ridge.

-His route was plain enough, for all he had to do was to follow the marks of the snow-shoes back to their starting-point on the bank of the river, and the distance being not more than two miles, he accomplished it in less than half an hour.
+His route was plain enough, for all he had to do was to follow the tracks of the snow-shoes back to their starting-point on the bank of the river, and the distance being not more than two miles, he accomplished it in less than half an hour.

 He found the two men sitting beside a little fire, and almost wild with impatience and curiosity.
-They had heard the reports of the guns, sounding faintly through the still air of the forest like the popping of corks from distant bottles, and they knew that there must be exciting work in progress.
-As soon as Archie caught sight of them, he took off his cap and waved it in the air, shouting-
+They had heard the reports of the guns sounding faintly through the still air of the forest and they knew that there must be exciting work in progress.
+As soon as Archie caught sight of them, he took off his cap and waved it in the air, shouting:

-'Hurrah!
-Hurrah!
-We've killed a hundred!
-Hurrah!'
+"Hurrah! hurrah! we've killed a hundred!
+Hurrah!"

-'Killed a hundred what?' they cried.
+"Killed a hundred what?" they cried.

-'A hundred moose,' he answered.
-'Come along.
-Hurry up and help them.
-There's any amount of work to be done.'
+"A hundred moose," he answered.
+"Come along.
+Hurry up, and help them.
+There's any amount of work to be done."

 The men did not need much hurrying up.
-Gathering everything together, they hastened to join their comrades, Archie helping by dragging two of the toboggans as his share.
-They were heavily loaded, and could not go very fast, but the prospect of such a dinner as they had not enjoyed for many a day kept them from getting weary, and in good time they reached the scene of the hunt.
+Gathering everything together they hastened to join their comrades, Archie helping by dragging two of the toboggans as his share.
+They were heavily laden, and could not go very fast, but the prospect of such a dinner as they had not enjoyed for many a day kept them from getting weary, and in good time they reached the scene of the hunt.

-On their way thither they noticed grey shadows flitting silently through the woods to right and left, and at intervals a wild, weird howl broke in upon the stillness.
-The wolves had scented the slaughter, and were assembling for a feast.
-Clearly there would be need of watchers at the camp that night.
+On their way thither they noticed gray shadows flitting silently through the woods to right and left, and at intervals a wild weird howl broke in upon the stillness.
+The wolves had scented the slaughter and were assembling for a feast.
+Clearly there would be need enough of watches at the camp that night.